Roshni1999/Biomedical-Signals-Systems-AM5510/README.md

-# Biomedical-Signals-Systems-AM5050
+# Biomedical-Signals-Systems-AM5510

-This repository contains the basic models developed to understand human physiology
+This repository contains the basic models developed to understand human physiology-
 1. Hodgkin-Huxley